Introduction

 rustup exited successfully but I can't run rustc --version

-To get started you need Cargo's bin directory ($CARGO_HOME/bin
+To get started you need Cargo's bin directory ($CARGO_HOME/bin) in your

 in this should have been done automatically.